 Spiritual Bypassing: An Enticing Form of Escapism

-What you resist, persists. ~ C. G. Jung
+What you resist, persists. – C. G. Jung

 For a long time, I struggled with understanding what ‘true’ spirituality looked and felt like.

 I would read books about “optimism” and articles about casting spells to attract love and prosperity.
-But amidst all of this searching, I just never felt a connection with any of these things.
+But amidst all of this searching, I somehow never felt a connection with any of these things.
 They felt somehow amiss, something, somehow, seemed intuitively off-center and “wrong” about them.

 Spiritual bypassing is a term I coined to describe a process I saw happening in the Buddhist community I was in, and also in myself.
-Although most of us were sincerely trying to work on ourselves, I noticed a widespread tendency to use spiritual ideas and practices to sidestep or avoid facing unresolved emotional issues, psychological wounds, and unfinished developmental tasks.”
+Although most of us were sincerely trying to work on ourselves, I noticed a widespread tendency to use spiritual ideas and practices to sidestep or avoid facing unresolved emotional issues, psychological wounds, and unfinished developmental tasks.

-To spiritually bypass is to use spirituality to avoid, suppress or escape from uncomfortable issues in life.
+To spiritually bypass is to use spirituality to avoid, suppress, or escape from uncomfortable issues in life.

 These issues could be the loss of a loved one, a relationship breakup, family problems, childhood abuse, loneliness, low self-esteem, self-sabotaging behaviors, fear, mental or emotional health issues, or any other problems life presents.

 To many people, spirituality becomes a sort of crutch used as a way of standing back up again in the face of life’s turmoil – and sometimes this is necessary.
-We all need support at some time or another in our lives – but the problem comes when spirituality is used as a drug for which we become dependent on in order to bypass the darker elements of our lives.
+We all need support at some time or another in our lives.
+But the problem comes when spirituality is used as a drug for which we become dependent on in order to bypass the darker elements of our lives.

-When spirituality is used as a defense mechanism to ward off the gremlins and dirty little devils of our existences, it actually becomes our greatest hindrance, preventing us from developing true courage, authenticity and wholeness; qualities that refine our souls.
+When spirituality is used as a defense mechanism to ward off the gremlins and demons of our existence, it actually becomes our greatest hindrance, preventing us from developing true courage, authenticity, and wholeness; qualities that refine our souls.

-Types of Spiritual Bypassing
+10 Types of Spiritual Bypassing

-What gives light must endure burning. ~ V. Frankl (Man’s Search For Meaning)
+What gives light must endure burning. – V. Frankl (Man’s Search For Meaning)

 It is about creating an inferno of your false beliefs, illusions and separating desires, ideals, and prejudices.
-It is about surrendering to the destruction of every limiting thing you ever thought and felt about yourself, other people and the world.
+It is about surrendering to the destruction of every limiting thing you ever thought and felt about yourself, other people, and the world.

 But only once we emerge from the embers of our destruction can we be reborn – like phoenixes – into new lives of clarity and purity.

 I) The Optimistic Bypass